JudgeSansDredd/hurdle/README.md

 # Hurdle

-## A chrome extension to help you finish Wordles
+## A Chrome extension to help you finish Wordles